yochaigal/cairn/wip/the-dawn-plague/the-dawn-plague-overview.md

 - An Estrie (see **Zina** below) nesting nearby observed the Dybbuks from on high, seeing that they could only possess a body while the spirit slept.
 She also saw that their _hated_ fire.
 She let one of the children know what she'd learned, then moved her nest to the **Blue Forest**.
 She feels great guilt for not helping the townsfolk further.
 - The remaining residents (mostly children and the elderly) were able to chase their possessed  neighbors & parents with torches and flaming brands, forcing them into a nearby barn.
 They then set it ablaze, killing the bodies but freeing the spirits trapped within.
 This place is now referred to as **Orphan’s Mound**.
 - Today the locals still stand vigilant for a full night after any burial, to ensure that none are possessed by a Dybbuk.
 They endlessly repeat the phrase, “A candle for one is a candle for a hundred.”
-- An oath of secrecy was soon invoked, whereby a lie would be told from that day forward: a disease killed the older citizens of **Motal**.
+- An oath of secrecy was soon invoked, wheRavy a lie would be told from that day forward: a disease killed the older citizens of **Motal**.
 Breaking this taboo would result in expulsion from the community.
-One of the children became **Reb Schlomo**, and made great efforts to forestall such a harm happening ever again.
+One of the children grew up to become **Rav Leib**, and made great efforts to forestall such a harm happening ever again.

 ## Hooks
 - PCs are hired by a wealthy outsider, sent to quiet the unrest.